AAP127/ECE196_team10/milestones_progress.md

 Click [here](#week-5) or scroll down to read about our progress.

+#### Week 10
+- We finished our full data collection and distribution pipeline.
+The sensors connect to a computer dashboard, which updates a database.
+Ultimately, our website displays this updated information.
+The device itself also shows physical LED indicators for on site status viewing.

+<video width="1064" height="600" controls> <source src="source/milestones_updates/integration.mp4" type="video/mp4"> </video>
+\* An example of the sensor operating as a visitor spot parking detector

 #### Week 9
 - We successfully printed an <strong>enclosure</strong> for our device
 - We assembled first prototype PCB, making wiring additions for the logic level shifter as needed.